-The Battenkill Lodge owns two miles of water on the New York Battenkill Trophy area.
+The Battenkill Lodge owns several areas on the New York Battenkill Trophy area.
 Easy access is provided for our guests.
 These waters contain wild Brook and Brown trout with no hatchery stocking.
 Fishing with artificials is the only method permitted.
 Each day, the abundant insect hatches promise opportunities to fish multiple rises.

 As with all of our property, there is full driving access with easy entrance to all pools.
 Each beat has tables for tackle preparation or a riverside lunch.
 The Hoosic is isolated and private and therefore has minimal angling pressure.
 Brown trout to 24 inches and Rainbows to 20 inches are taken regularly, which has earned this property the nickname “Jurassic Park”.